CrowdNotifier/crowdnotifier-sdk-ios/README.md

 ## Contributing

 This project is truly open-source and we welcome any feedback on the code regarding both the implementation and security aspects.
-This repository contains the iOS prototype SDK, so please focus your feedback for this repository on implementation issues.
+This repository contains the iOS SDK, so please focus your feedback for this repository on implementation issues.

 Before proceeding, please read the [Code of Conduct](CODE_OF_CONDUCT.txt) to ensure positive and constructive interactions with the community.